Additional support for readjustment based on loss of turnover in Sweden - application is open

 - Like for the short-time work allowance, there is a requirement that the company applying must not be undergoing restructuring or be in bankruptcy/insolvent or have large tax liabilities.

 - The company must not have distributed dividend during the period March 2020 until June 2021.

 How do I apply for the support?

 It will be the Swedish Tax Agency that handles the applications and makes the payments of the support.
 The Swedish Tax Agency is also responsible for checking that the companies benefiting from the support comply with the requirements.
-The Government will provide more information on how and where to apply at a later date.
+There is a new section att www.skatteverket.se where you apply for the support.